vibat/dynamics-of-form/README.md

 #### Prerequisites

-The build requires TreeLayout to generate the structures created in the form.
+The build requires [TreeLayout (download)](https://sourceforge.net/projects/treelayout/files/1.0.3/org.abego.treelayout.core-1.0.3.jar/download) to generate the structures created in the form.

-MIGLayout is also referenced to make the GUI.
+[MIGLayout (download)](http://www.migcalendar.com/miglayout/versions/4.0/miglayout-4.0-swing.jar) is also referenced to make the GUI.

 Both jars must be included if you want to build the app from source.